 For academic program questions, contact the graduate admissions coordinator or other graduate contact listed on each department’s website.

-ASU’s Coverdell Fellows receive a graduate tuition scholarship, varying depending on the academic unit, applied to the standard (base) graduate tuition.
+ASU’s Coverdell Fellows receive a waiver of in-state tuition, varying depending on the academic unit, applied to the standard (base) graduate tuition.
 Tuition is set by the Arizona Board of Regents each spring.
-The tuition scholarship does not include departmental differential tuition or program fees, additional fees, health insurance, or books.
+The tuition award does not include departmental differential tuition or program fees, additional fees, health insurance, or books.

 Graduate tuition support may be affected by other support, including departmental or external scholarship or fellowship support and graduate assistantships.
 Fellows are encouraged to seek additional support from the academic unit or from extramural funding sources.

 ASU’s Coverdell Fellows in participating academic programs will be eligible to receive a needs-based scholarship from Graduate College up to $2,500 ($1,250 per semester) with matching funds from their academic unit.
 Financial need is determined by submitting a FAFSA.

 Returned Peace Corps Volunteers are eligible to have their application fee waived.
 Complete the application and email your Description of Service documentation to the Coverdell Coordinator.

 The core expectation of U.S. Peace Corps is that Coverdell Fellows provide service or benefit to an underserved domestic community.
 This is a minimum of 300 hours per academic year.
 Each academic program will have expectations for how this will be completed.
 The service opportunity can be designed to provide practical professional experience and supplement your academic studies.
 If your academic unit requires an internship as part of your degree program, those hours may dually satisfy your Coverdell service requirement.